carderne/carderne.github.io/_posts/2018-06-20-python-mapping-automatic-updating.md

 gdf = gpd.GeoDataFrame(df, crs={'init':'epsg:4326'}, geometry=geo)
 ```

 With a similar process for the other Sheet, it is a simple process to create a basic map based on this GeoDataFrame.
-Please have a look at my [repo here](https://github.com/carderne/web-mapping/tree/master/folium-gspread) for the complete code and output.

 ```
 import folium